A good financial plan should be able to help you to set financial goals or target you will be working towards achieving.

 Do you want to be in control of your personal finance?
-Keeping track of every expenditure periodically can offer insight into unnecessary wastes, from restaurant meals to cab rides.
+Keeping track of every expenditure periodically can offer insight into unnecessary waste, from restaurant meals to cab rides.

-Money management tools such as mobile banking app or online banking can give you access to your bank account 24/7.
+Money management tools such as mobile banking apps or online banking can give you access to your bank account 24/7.
 So wherever you are, you can keep an eye on your account anytime.

 #3].
 Improve Your Income, Earn Money From Other Sources